3838438org/build-support/pkg/README.2.3.3.txt

     * pixman 0.14.0
     * xtrans 1.2.3
   * server:
-    * Xquartz fixes from xorg-server-1.4.2-apple37
+    * Xquartz fixes from xorg-server-1.4.2-apple38
       * DRI Updates for new libGL
       * Fix CapsLock
+      * Fixed mouse tracking for games like Quake2, Halflife, etc in wine.

 == Changes in 2.3.2.1 ==
   * All changes in 2.3.2 plus: